 - Manufacturers ensure that every batch is produced using the same controlled process.

-Liboost™ is a patented damiana extract (Turnera diffusa) standardized to ≥1.5% bioflavonoids and to a pool of three biomolecules supporting sexual response.5 Damiana extracts are amongst the most adulterated botanical ingredients, typically enriched with other, sometimes illegal substances.
+Liboost™ is a branded damiana extract (Turnera diffusa) standardized to ≥1.5% bioflavonoids and to a pool of three biomolecules supporting sexual response.5 Damiana extracts are amongst the most adulterated botanical ingredients, typically enriched with other, sometimes illegal substances.
 In fact, according to the Food and Drug Administration, more than 95% of adulterated supplements are products targeting sexual enhancement6.
 Liboost’s™ standardization ensures the product’s homogeneity and purity.
 The leaves of the damiana plant were used in traditional medicine dating back to the ancient Maya as an aphrodisiac and to strengthen and stimulate sexual function.
-Scientific evidence supports these claims for the pure and patented damiana extract Liboost™ at the low dose of 300 mg per day.
+Scientific evidence supports these claims for the pure and branded damiana extract Liboost™ at the low dose of 300 mg per day.

 A four-week consumer study conducted with 60 healthy participants, divided evenly between men and women and aged between 25 and 60, assessed the effects of Liboost™ in improving pre-defined parameters of sexual health.
 Participants were in stable relationships and completed both unisex and single-sex validated questionnaires to measure changes in sexual indices at baseline and weekly intervals for four weeks after taking 300 mg of Liboost™ daily and as directed.
 The three questionnaires used (Sexual Desire Inventory (SDI), International Index of Erectile Function (IIFE), and Female Sexual Function Index (FSFI)) explored parameters such as interest in behaving sexually with a partner or by oneself, orgasm, sexual and general satisfaction, desire and arousal, etc.